aspiers/mysqldiff/INSTALL.md

+#Installation instructions

-First please consult the README to check that you have a new enough version of Perl.
+First please consult the [README](README.md) to check that you have a new enough version of Perl.

 (N.B. the rest of this document looks a great deal more complicated